Radio Vs Bluetooth Audio: Understanding Differences And Troubleshooting Tips

 Compression and Encoding

-Another significant difference between radio and Bluetooth audio is the way they compress and encode audio files.
+Another significant difference between radio and Bluetooth audio is the way they compress and encode files.
 Radio stations compress and encode their audio files to reduce the size of the files and make them easier to transmit over the airwaves.
 However, this compression and encoding process can result in a loss of quality and affect the overall listening experience.

-On the other hand, Bluetooth audio devices use advanced compression algorithms such as aptX to preserve the of the audio even when transmitting wirelessly.
+On the other hand, Bluetooth audio devices use advanced compression algorithms such as aptX to preserve the of the even when transmitting wirelessly.

 Audio Output Capabilities